-The corresponding graph provides monthly unemployment for the 12 month period ending in September 2023:
+The corresponding graph provides monthly unemployment for the 12-month period ending in September 2024:

 Unemployment is often a factor in the College's enrollment, with low unemployment typically resulting in a decrease in students.
-The College's enrollment in Fall 2023 did slightly decrease by 2.0%.
-The College has seen the biggest enrollment decreases in students continuing their education from semester to semester while the new student population has increased.
+The College's credit hour enrollment in Fall 2024 decreased by 5.9%.
+The number of students served in Fall 2024 declined by 10.1%; however, much of the loss was attributed to dual credit and other part-time students.
+Some demographic groups with lower enrollment, such as male students in their 20s, are likely the result of working instead of attending college.